aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/master-slide-transitions-powerpoint-aspose-slides-java/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Create PowerPoint Transitions Using Aspose.Slides for Java
+# How to save PowerPoint with transitions using Aspose.Slides for Java
-## Step-by-Step Guide
+## Step‑By‑Step Guide

 ### Introduction
-If you want to **create PowerPoint transitions** that capture attention and keep your audience engaged, you’re in the right place.
-In this tutorial we’ll walk through using Aspose.Slides for Java to **add slide transitions**, configure their duration, and even automate the process for large decks.
+If you want to **save PowerPoint with transitions** that capture attention and keep your audience engaged, you’re in the right place.
+In this tutorial we’ll walk through using Aspose.Slides for Java to **add slide transitions**, configure their timing, and even **automate PowerPoint slide transitions** for large decks.
 By the end, you’ll be able to enhance any presentation with professional‑grade effects in just a few lines of code.

 #### What you’ll learn
 - Load an existing PowerPoint file with Aspose.Slides
-- Apply a variety of transition effects (e.g., Circle, Comb)
+- **Apply transitions to all slides** (or specific ones) such as Circle and Comb
-- **Configure slide transition** timing and click behavior
+- **Set slide transition timing** and click behavior
-- Save the updated presentation back to disk
+- **Save PowerPoint with transitions** back to disk

 Now that we know the goals, let’s make sure you have everything you need.

 ### Quick Answers
 - **What is the primary library?** Aspose.Slides for Java
 - **Can I automate slide transitions?** Yes – loop through slides programmatically
-- **How do I set transition duration?** Use `setAdvanceAfterTime(milliseconds)`
+- **How do I set transition duration?** Use `setAdvanceAfterTime(milliseconds)` (the **set transition duration java** method)
 - **Do I need a license?** A trial works for testing; a full license removes limits
 - **Which Java versions are supported?** Java 8+ (the example uses JDK 16)